top of page

 Documenting Inspections and When to Retire Gear

-Hey mates, with your daily and 6-monthly fall protection safety harness inspection checklist routines locked in, proper documentation keeps you audit-ready under WA's Work Health and Safety (WHS) laws.
-WorkSafe WA mandates records for traceability, proving compliance during inspections.
-Start with a simple log template: note the date and time, inspector's name and cert details (like your competent person training), equipment serial number and manufacture date, detailed findings on any issues, and snap photos of defects or good condition.
-Rate the harness pass/fail, log actions like repairs, and schedule the next check.
+Hey mates, with your daily and 6-monthly fall-protection safety harness inspection routines locked in, proper documentation keeps you audit-ready under WA's Work Health and Safety (WHS) laws.
+WorkSafe WA mandates record-keeping for traceability and to prove compliance during inspections.
+Start with a simple log template: note the date and time, the inspector's name and cert details (like your competent person training), the equipment's serial number and manufacture date, detailed findings on any issues, and snap photos of defects or good condition.
+Rate the harness as pass/fail, log actions such as repairs, and schedule the next check.
 For easy WA compliance, switch to digital apps like SafetyCulture's harness inspection templates; they handle photo uploads, e-signatures, auto-reports, and cloud storage to beat paper hassles and support WorkSafe audits.

 Frequency Tagging: Green, Amber, Red System

 Tag gear post-inspection using the WHS best-practice traffic light system for quick site checks.
 Green means good to go (no defects, valid 3-6 months).
 Amber signals caution (minor wear, restrict use until fixed).
 Red screams do not use (quarantine immediately).
-This visual cue aligns with AS/NZS 1891.4:2025 and WA scaffold tagging vibes, cutting risks in Perth's harsh conditions.
+This visual cue aligns with AS/NZS 1891.4:2025 and WA scaffold-tagging vibes, reducing cutting risks in Perth's harsh conditions.

 Retirement Rules

-Retire harnesses pronto if post-fall (invisible damage), over 5-10 years old (per manufacturer guidelines), or showing accumulated wear like frays, cracks, or faded labels.
-Log it, red-tag, and trash, no repairs on critical gear.
+Retire harnesses pronto if post-fall (invisible damage), over 5-10 years old (per manufacturer guidelines), or showing accumulated wear, such as frays, cracks, or faded labels.
+Log it, red-tag it, and trash it; no repairs on critical gear.

 Download our free Perth-specific PDF checklist tailored for WA regs.
 For pro annual inspections, hit up Safety Heights & Rescue's team, Perth's go-to for rescue-trained checks and tagging.
 Stay safe up there!